BMO Field Seating Map and Layout Guide

 The BMO Field seating map matters more for FIFA World Cup 2026 than it does for a normal Toronto FC match.
-FIFA will use the venue as Toronto Stadium, with temporary seats taking capacity to about 45,000.
+FIFA will use the venue as Toronto Stadium, with temporary seats taking BMO Field capacity to about 45,000.
 That expansion changes how fans should think about sight lines, corner seats, and upper sections.
 Start with the permanent bowl, then treat the tournament seat map as the final authority.

 BMO Field is one of the smallest World Cup 2026 venues, so demand should push many fans beyond the best sideline blocks.
 The stadium was built for soccer, which helps lower-bowl sight lines.
 Fans should compare view, cover, access, and category before choosing seats.